 Arrangements in health services are continuing to change as the service responds to the crisis.
 As the situation changes, we will update these pages to tell you about any changes, contacts and alternative plans being made for children and young people with health needs.

 Central London Community Healthcare Trust (CLCH) & Imperial Woodfield Child Development Service: If you have any queries or want advice in relation to your child's condition CLCH has set up a new telephone hub for children's complex care and speech and language therapy.
 You can contact the Children's Complex Care and Speech and Language Therapy Administration Hub on 020 7266 8777.
-This phone line will be open 8am - 8pm, 7 days a week during the current situation.
+This phone line will be open 8am - 6pm, Monday to Friday.
 You should call this number if you want to get in touch with any of the following services:

 - CLCH Children's Community Nursing